DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-09-07-application-polebalancing.md

 an existing project from github, and to version control that cloned project locally.

 3. **Github**: Github is the place where your store your project for free, as long as the project is made publicly available.
-It is becoming a standard in academia that codes and data be published on github so that results claimed by researchers can be reproduced.
+It is becoming a standard in academia and some industry that codes and data be published on github so that results claimed by researchers can be reproduced.
 In this class, you are required to publish your project on github so that your models can be reused by future students (depending on your choice of